 My meditation teacher encouraged us to “enjoy what there is to enjoy, not suffer what there is to suffer” and to “strengthen our strengths and the weaknesses will take care of themselves”.

 My sense through working with myself and others is that we do need to work directly with trauma stored in our body.
-The Living Inquiries are a mindfulness based inquiry that gives a structure and support for this.
+We work with a mindfulness based inquiry that gives a structure and support for this.
 We use simple tools like tapping, tracing and changing our focus.

 From my 20 years of teaching meditation and yoga, I know the value of restoring health and resilience in our nervous system through breathing, relaxation, knowing ourselves, working directly with unhelpful mental patterns like catastrophic thinking, and in cultivating kindness and compassion.